 - limiting attendance numbers to 50 at a time (including visitors, staff, and volunteers)

-- shortening overall business hours (11-6 on Monday-Saturday and 1-5 on Sundays)
+- shortening overall business hours (11-6 on Monday-Saturday, closed Sundays)

 - encouraging physical distancing and mask usage for all visitors, staff, and volunteers

 - hiring a new full-time custodian to implement a new and improved cleaning/disinfection protocol (he started June 2)